Avaiga/taipy-doc/docs/tutorials/articles/scenarios/index.md

 The primary benefit of having a scenario is to access the Data Nodes of the different scenarios that are made.
 Accessing a data node is as as simple as `<scenario>.<Data Node name>.read()`.
-By exploring the data nodes, end users can analyse the results of their data workflow and make decisions upon it.
+By exploring the data nodes, end users can analyze the results of their data workflow and make decisions upon it.

 ## Scenario management visual elements